Lawyers.com Goes No Follow?

 Notice of Breach and Time To Cure

-That being said, these are powerful sites if they are sending juice to your site.
-At the end of the day, it would be better to try and cure the breach, and mitigate the damage they are doing to your rankings by turning off your juice.
+That being said, these are great sites if they are sending juice to your site.
+So at the end of the day, it would be better to try and cure the breach.
+And you also want to mitigate any damage they are doing to your rankings by turning off your juice.

 My Conversations With Lawyers.com

-The above is basically a synopsis of my conversation with Andre Franklin of lawyers.com a few weeks ago.
-He listened intently, and was nice.
-He had no idea about any of the changes, and promised he would get back to me the following Monday.
-That same Friday, I instructed our members as to the silent changes, at lawyers.com and we all assumed the worst, that lawyers.com would go the way of other human edited sites like hg.org and others that once provided such a valuable signal of trust.
+And he promised he would get back to me the following Monday.
+That same Friday, I instructed our members as to the silent changes.
+So I told them about the shady, at lawyers.com and we all assumed the worst, that lawyers.com would go the way of other human edited sites like hg.org and others that once provided such a valuable signal of trust.

 I also discussed the fact that even directories like yahoo! and DMOZ were do follow as they are human edited and the links are thus, “vouched” links.
-I expressed my consternation that lawyers.com has turned off its trust for us lawyers, but still trusts our checks we write then every month.
+I expressed my fear that lawyers.com has turned off its trust for us lawyers, but still trusts the checks we write then every month.
 How ironic.

-In any event, I heard back from Andre Franklin last week, and he explained that I would be one of the first members to have the rel=”no follow” restrictions lifted, and the due to my call and complaints, that they were advising a new editorial policy and to expect a call back.
+In any event, I heard back from Andre Franklin last week, and he explained that I would be one of the first members to have the rel=” no follow” restrictions lifted, and the due to my call and complaints, that they were advising a new editorial policy and expecting a call back.
 Today, Wednesday, I still have heard nothing, so I sent Kathy, an employee there, an email seeking advisement.
-She responded that:

 “Hi Mr. Ehline – I just followed up with my manager, Andre Franklin.
 He advised that he is speaking to the appropriate parties and awaiting the updated blog policy.
 He will reach out to you as soon as he has more information.”

-This is an evergreen article, so expect updates.
+This is an evergreen article.
+So expect updates soon.
 This story has legs.